Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Services/SensorServiceBase.md

 ## Fields

-### _dispatcherService

 ## Constructors

-### SensorServiceBase(IDispatcherService dispatcherService)

-Initializes a new instance of the [SensorServiceBase](#) class.

-#### Parameters

-**dispatcherService**
-The dispatcher service.

 ## Properties

 ### CurrentValue

 Gets the current sensor value.
-If no value is available, ```null``` will be returned.
+If no value is available,`null` will be returned.

 #### Remarks

-This is convenience property that internally calls GetCurrentValue.

-    Note that the services inside Catel do not support [INotifyPropertyChanged](#), thus you cannot subscribe to changes of this property.
+This is convenience property that internally calls GetCurrentValue.Note that the services inside Catel do not support [INotifyPropertyChanged](#) , thus you cannot subscribe to changes of this property.
 Instead, subscribe to the CurrentValueChanged event.